cloudflare/cloudflare-docs/content/dns/reference/analytics-API-properties.md

 # Analytics API properties

-This page describes API properties that can be used in your [API requests for DNS analytics](https://developers.cloudflare.com/api/operations/dns-analytics-table).
+This page describes API properties that you can use in [API requests for DNS analytics](https://developers.cloudflare.com/api/operations/dns-analytics-table).

 ## Metrics

-A metric is a numerical value that is based on an attribute of the data, for example a query count.
+A metric is a numerical value based on an attribute of the data, for example a query count.

 In API requests, metrics are set in the `metrics` parameter.
 If you need to list multiple metrics, separate them with commas.